About VBM Sprint

 Tool-first approach: automating chaos.

-Without a process, a tool usually does one thing: Accelerates and perpetuates what already exists – namely, chaos.
+• Without a process, a tool usually does one thing: it accelerates and perpetuates existing chaos.

 Questions worth asking:

-Do we have a defined process before choosing a tool?
+Do we have a defined process before selecting a tool?

-Do we know what needs to be measured and what decisions should result from the data?
+Do we know what needs to be measured and what decisions should follow from that data?

 What is VBM Sprint in practice?

-The VBM Sprint is a way to pause for a moment and answer the question: What is the main source of value loss and owner peace of mind?
+The VBM Sprint is a strategic pause – a moment to identify the main sources of value erosion and owner strain.

 Structures the ownership conversation.